Volunteer In Mozambique

 Mozambique is a rural, developing country with quite a history.
 At colonial independence in 1975, Mozambique was one of the world’s poorest countries.
 Socialist mismanagement and a brutal civil war from 1977-92 exacerbated the situation.
 Things have dramatically improved since the end of the civil war and Mozambique is making forward progress.
 However, over 70% of it’s people still live below the poverty line and it remains primarily a subsistence farming economy.

 Much of the population lives in rural areas, and these people still live in stick huts covered in mud with grass thatch roofs.
 The term “absolute poverty” accurately describes living conditions for most of those living in rural areas.
 People from developed countries, for the most part, have likely not experienced this level of need and it can be sad to observe.
-Infectious diseases, including HIV/AIDS, ravage Mozambique, and the average life expectancy hovers around only 41 years.
+Infectious diseases are frequently seen in Mozambique, and the average life expectancy hovers between 40-50 years.

 Although the official language is Portuguese, the more than 40 tribal dialects are used extensively, especially in rural areas.
 The predominant religions in Mozambique are Islam, Catholicism, and “traditional” (tribal) religion.
 On average, Mozambican’s only attend 8 years of formal schooling with this number being much lower in rural areas and a countrywide average literacy rate of 48%.